acstud/lab1/README.md

     * Example: deadline is Monday 17th of September, 09:00 AM CEST.
         You have taken ample time to finish the report without having to worry, and so your clock shows 08:59:59.
 You hit the send button.
 The course instructors check the time on the e-mail.
-It says 09:00:00 AM CEST.
+It says 09:00:01 AM CEST.
-        The report is on time.
+        The report is not on time.
+You will not receive points or feedback.
     * Your e-mail was sent from a TU Delft (student) e-mail account.
         * Example: an e-mail sent from bzhang-1@student.tudelft.nl - accepted.
         * Example: an e-mail sent from 23476324@qq.com - denied.